Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Expenditure is to be incurred for official purposes only and, if required, officers must be able to identify the relationship or nexus between the expenses and the official business of the University.

-Under no circumstances shall University expenditure be incurred for personal or private purposes (see G/5.2 ).
+Under no circumstances shall University expenditure be incurred for private purposes (G/5.2).

 Prior to committing to the expenditure of money, an appropriately delegated officer must ensure that the expense: